-A Tarlov cyst (also called a perineural cyst) is a CSF filled dilatation of the nerve root sheath at the dorsal root ganglion.
-These are type II spinal meningeal cysts that are, by definition, extra dural, but contain neural tissue.
+Tarlov cysts, also called perineural cysts, are CSF filled dilatations of the nerve root sheath at the dorsal root ganglion (posterior nerve root sheath).
+These are type II spinal meningeal cysts that are, by definition, extradural but contain neural tissue.

-They occur in approximately 5% of the population, more commonly in women.
+They occur in ~5% of the population, more commonly in women.

-If large may be seen as a posterior extra-ovarian cystic mass.
+Most Tarlov cysts appear as CSF intensity simple cystic structures closely related to sacral and lower lumbar nerves.
 The sacral foramina may be widened.
 Morphology can vary from a simple rounded cyst to a complex loculated cystic mass.
 There may be bone scalloping of the exit foramen.

 - 1. Tarlov IM.
 Perineural cysts of the spinal nerve roots.
 Arch Neurol Psychiatr 1938; 40:1067-1074.

 - 2. Davis SW, Levy LM, Lebihan DJ et-al. Sacral meningeal cysts: evaluation with MR imaging.
 Radiology.
 1993;187 (2): 445-8.
 Radiology (abstract) - Pubmed citation

 - 3. Marino D, Carluccio MA, Di Donato I et-al. Tarlov cysts: clinical evaluation of an italian cohort of patients.
 Neurol.
 Sci. . doi:10.1007/s10072-013-1321-0 - Pubmed citation

 - 4. Paulsen RD, Call GA, Murtagh FR.
 Prevalence and percutaneous drainage of cysts of the sacral nerve root sheath (Tarlov cysts).
 AJNR Am J Neuroradiol.
 1994;15 (2): 293-7.
 Pubmed citation